SimoneSabba/charts/README.md

 Due the time limitation, I've developed a single page containing all charts.
 I've decided to split the pages into `components` ( dummy UI components ) and `containers` ( smart component that handle the data).

+`Modules`:
+- MaterialModule: export Angular Material modules used in the application

 `Components`:
 - Header
 - Footer